Engaging with young people

 We are strengthening our relationship with young people and listening to their views on the environment, to identify ways they can be involved in our work to protect the environment and to increase their understanding of our programs.

-To achieve this, we have created an Environment Youth Advisory Council and we are developing a Youth Engagement Strategy to outline our principals and objectives for engaging with young people and key initiatives for us to listen to their views and involve them in our work.
-We expect to release the strategy in the second half of 2022.
+To achieve this, we have created an Environment Youth Advisory Council and have developed a Youth Engagement Strategy to outline our principals and objectives for engaging with young people and key initiatives for us to listen to their views and involve them in our work.
+Read our Youth Engagement Strategy (PDF 2.1MB).

 Environment Youth Advisory Council